 5. The Old Town

 THIS is why I wanted to come to Plovdiv!
 Once we managed to escape “the Trap”, we headed into the Old Town where you can find the city’s most picturesque neighborhood.
-With steep cobbled streets all lined with National Revival houses, it felt like stepping back in time.
+As Plovdiv’s Old Town is considered one of the best things to do in Plovdiv, with steep cobbled streets all lined with National Revival houses, it felt like stepping back in time.
 Many of these colorful houses were built for wealthy merchants during the mid-19th century when the city found stability under the Ottoman Turks.
 This era is often referred to as the Bulgarian National Revival which lasted until the Liberation of Bulgaria in 1878.
 They slowly fell into decay as they became too expensive to maintain, however, since the 1970’s Plovdiv has been preserving these unique houses and many of them today are museums.

 On the day that we visited, June 2nd, while touring one of the houses, we were alarmed to hear the air raid sirens ringing for 3 long minutes.
 A museum employee must have seen our fright, and informed us not to be alarmed.